LibraryCarpentry/lc-shell/episodes/05-counting-mining.md

 ### Using a Loop to Count Words

 We will now use a loop to automate the counting of certain words within a document.

-Go to <http://www.gutenberg.org/cache/epub/514/pg514.txt> and save the file to your Desktop.
-Note, you may receive a welcome prompt from Project Gutenberg.
-If you do, acknowledge it, and then save the plain text UTF-8 file for _Little Women_.

-We will now rename the file.
+For this, we will be using the _[Little Women](http://www.gutenberg.org/cache/epub/514/pg514.txt)_ e-book from [Project Gutenberg](https://www.gutenberg.org/).
+The file is inside `shell-lesson` named `pg514.txt`.
+Let's rename the file to `littlewomen.txt`.

 ~~~
 $ mv pg514.txt littlewomen.txt
 ~~~

-This will rename the file to something easier to type.
+This renames the file to something easier to type.

 Now let's create our loop.
 In the loop, we will ask the computer to go through the text, looking for each girl's name, and count the number of times it appears.
 The results will print to the screen.